 Emotional and social challenges are higher in children with hearing loss especially during their transition from childhood to adolescence phase.
-Before the cochlear implant placement became a routine and widely accepted management modality for treating hearing loss in children, the

-Previous literature work largely focused on proxies such as parents to record the responses of deaf children concerning their quality of life-based on mental, physical, and social domain.
-However, including parents as responders might be appropriate owing to their insight and interest in child development; parents do not directly report the insight of the children with deafness.3 Hence, the responses should be directly involved in assessing the quality of life.
-It was also seen that using cochlear implants improved quality of life (QoL) in children where QoL was higher with more length implant and lesser in subjects with higher age of implant placement as reported by both children and their parents.4
+Before the cochlear implant placement became a routine and widely accepted management modality for treating hearing loss in children, the children felt more social, emotional, and family-related pressures along with low self-esteem as described previously in the literature.
+The data reports that deaf children tend to be more impulsive have higher emotional problems than their normal counterparts, difficulty in making friends, feel less accepted socially, and adjustment issues in peers.
+These problems were largely reduced with the usage of multichannel cochlear implants, allowing better language, speech, social adjustment, and psychological benefits among implant users.2 Previous literature work largely focused on proxies such as parents to record the responses of deaf children concerning their quality of life-based on mental, physical, and social domain.
+However, including parents as responders might be appropriate owing to their insight and interest in child development; parents do not directly report the insight of the children with deafness.3 Hence, the responses should be directly involved in assessing the quality of life.It was also seen that using cochlear implants improved quality of life (QoL) in children where OoL was higher with more length implant and lesser in subjects with higher age of implant placement as reported by both children and their parents.4